RENCI/apsviz-timeseriesdb-ingest/README.md

 ## Create list of data files, and ingest them into the database

-The first step is to make sure you have created a directory to store the files that are going to be creating.
+The first step is to make sure you have created a directory to store the files that you are going to be creating.
 From within the apsviz_timeseriesdb_ingest shell make the following directories:

 mkdir -p /data/DataIngesting/DAILY_INGEST